 I have pretty simple and quirky TV tastes.
-My repertoire right now
+When not binging on Love

-is comprised of Downton Abbey, Parks & Recreation, Veep, The Goldbergs, New
+of Downton Abbey, Parks & Recreation, Veep, The Goldbergs, New

-Selfridge, Top Chef, King of the Hill, The Vikings, and Big Bang Theory.
+Selfridge, Top Chef, King of the Hill, The Vikings, and Big Bang

-I'm also a big political junkie, and I enjoy the
+Theory.
+I'm also a big political junkie, and I venture into MSNBC

-with Bill Maher.
-Depending on my mood, I also love haplessly
+obsessively bashing Hillary Clinton.
+Depending on my mood, I also

-wandering into NatGeo, History, Discovery, Animal Planet, or
+into NatGeo, History, Discovery, Animal Planet, or Science to watch

-Science to watch documentaries on the most random subjects (I'm a
+documentaries on the most random subjects (I'm a bit infatuated

 My ears are open to anything that sounds good and has great lyrics.